What Happens After the Foreclosure Sale Date?

 Eviction After Foreclosure

-It’s also important to know that an eviction can further damage your credit score, making it difficult to obtain a loan or convince a landlord to rent to you.
-Many housing applications and even some job applications will ask if you’ve ever been evicted, and landlords and employers can verify this information by examining evictions in public records.
+It's also important to know that eviction can further damage your credit score, making it difficult to obtain a loan or convince a landlord to rent to you.
+Many housing applications, and even some job applications, will ask if you've ever been evicted.
+Landlords and employers can verify this information by examining your credit history, and the evictions listed in public records.

 Rebuilding Your Finances After the Foreclosure Sale Date